whohensee/SeeChange/docs/overview.md

 )
 ```

-Finally, after all objects are intialized with their parameters,
+Finally, after all objects are initialized with their parameters,
 a user (e.g., in an interactive session) can modify any of the parameters
 using the `pars` attribute of the object.